 If you’re interested in public service and can commit to a two-year fellowship, this opportunity is for you!
 No prior experience is necessary — just a desire to learn about and work toward social change.

 The fellowship starts in the Fall semester each year.
-Applications will open in January 2024.

 Each fellow will receive a maximum of $21,500 for two years.
 Fellows receive a $4,000 scholarship per semester for four semesters, fully covering in-state tuition and fees.
 You are also eligible to receive an additional stipend of $5,500 for a summer internship.